 Turns out not every authentic, traditional coffee house has to look like an authentic, traditional coffee house.

-As such, consider it a living museum for the 1950s, with its olive-green sofas and perforated lampshades on brass and bamboo stands.
+As such, consider it a living tribute to the 1950s, with its olive-green sofas and perforated lampshades on brass and bamboo stands.
+And all freshly renovated in 2024, too.

 If you do miss that turn-of-the-century flair, go through to the side away from the Ring boulevard.
-That part has more of a wood and wicker feel, with an Art Nouveau ceiling decorated with golden foliage.
+That part has more of a wood and wicker feel, with a restored Jugendstil ceiling decorated with golden foliage.

-The place certainly had more of a lived-in dynamism than many of its ilk, with fewer hushed voices and an authenticity born of various tribes of local customers.
+The café certainly has more of a living dynamism than many of its ilk, with fewer hushed voices and an authenticity born of various tribes of local customers.

-Incidentally, the street on one side (Wollzeile) takes you right into the very centre.
+Incidentally, the street down one side (Wollzeile) takes you right into the very centre.
 Wander up it to discover a few more culinary delights that include:

 - L. Heiner (at No.9): a Café-Konditorei that dates back to the days of the Austrian Empire